Skip to main content

 Watch out for mask acne

-The moisture and friction that comes with wearing a mask may contribute to breakouts.
+The moisture and friction that come with wearing a mask may contribute to breakouts.
 Likewise, a used mask covered with oil, sweat, and product buildup may also aggravate a breakout.
-This doesn't mean you shouldn't considering wearing a mask.
+This doesn't mean you shouldn't consider wearing a mask.
 It just means that, when you do wear a mask, you'll want to try your best to wear a fresh, clean mask every day.
 Or, you'll want to wash your reusable cloth masks regularly to avoid dirt and bacteria.
 If you’re experiencing acne around your mouth that gets worse from wearing a mask, it’s all about managing your breakouts.

 Watch what you eat